AWS EC2 Monitoring – CloudWatch Metrics & Alarms

 • Amazon ElastiCache sends data to CloudWatch every minute.

-• Amazon Elastic Block Store sends data to CloudWatch every 5 minutes.
+• Amazon EBS sends data to CloudWatch every 5 minutes for gp2, st1, and sc1 volumes.

-• Provisioned IOPS SSD (io1) volumes automatically send one-minute metrics to CloudWatch.
+• Provisioned IOPS SSD (io1 and io2) volumes automatically send one-minute metrics to CloudWatch.

 • Amazon EC2 sends data to CloudWatch every 5 minutes by default.
 For an additional charge, you can enable detailed monitoring for Amazon EC2, which sends data to CloudWatch every minute.